Your Meadowlane Park, your watershed

 If the city insists on making a pond in this location, why can it not be underground?
 This would be a good compromise, even though it would be more money.
 The city has received a large sum of money for this project and others in KW area and I am worried the City of Kitchener is seeing we have money, let’s go and spend it before someone takes it away, even though this might not be a good solution to the possible problems.
 More data is needed.

-kksmoky^2 asked about 1 year ago
+kksmoky^2 asked almost 2 years ago

 The 2016 Stormwater Management Master Plan did not propose an underground component due to costs.
 Our new approach, in response to public feedback, is to consider all options.